vapvarun/buddypress-profanity/README.txt

 = Does this change the content in BuddyPress database? =

-No, the plugin filters the content to display on screen, buddypress database is unaffected from plugin changes.
+No, the plugin filters the content to display on screen, BuddyPress database is unaffected from plugin changes.

 = How is Case Matching setting useful? =